shimat/opencvsharp/README.md

 ## Installation
 ### NuGet
 If you have Visual Studio 2012 or later, it is recommended to use [NuGet](http://www.nuget.org/).
-Search *'opencvsharp'* on the NuGet Package Manager.
+Search *'opencvsharp3'* on the NuGet Package Manager.

 | Package                                                      | NuGet                                                                                                                      |
 |--------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|